yhm-amber/container-note/play-demos/gpt.ai-demo/chatgpt.openai-play/.chattings/.quests/readme.md

 Tool Usage:

 - [ ] what is the meaning about `git clone --bare -- ...` then `git push --mirror -- ...` ? ([from](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository))

+Decent sth:

 - [ ] what is the diff between activitypub protocol and fedicerse protocol ?
+- [ ] arweave is web3 or web5 ?
+Could it in web5 ?

 Lang Programming: